 For a restorative practice or evening practice, it's very soothing to be able to rest the head.
 For these kinds of practices, we don't want to overstretch the body.
 Adding a block under the forehead or a bolster under the upper body allows you to relax into the pose without experiencing excessive sensation in the hips.

 For this option, you'll lie down on your back with your knees bent.
 Cross one ankle over your opposite knee.
+Keep the foot flexed to protect the knee.
 You may already be feeling a stretch.
 If so, stay right here.
 If you want to go deeper, you can interlace your hands behind your bottom knee and bring it in toward

 your chest.
 This option eliminates the hip flexor stretch and may be more comfortable for yogis with lower back pain.